 Applications in precision medicine

 Applications in precision medicine are changing how we approach healthcare.
-This innovative method tailors treatments based on individual characteristics.
-Instead of a one-size-fits-all approach, precision medicine aims to customize healthcare, making it more effective.
+This innovative method tailors treatments based on individual characteristics, moving away from a one-size-fits-all approach.

 Understanding Precision Medicine